 instructions on how to upload your plans; please remember to configure your e-mail spam

 filters to accept e-mail from this address.
-An "ePlan Applicant Start Guide" is available at
+An "ePlan Applicant Quick Start Guide" is

 If one of the above steps is not completed, the application will not be processed.

 The ONLINE APPLICATION is an option if submitting paper plans, but is required if submitting plans electronically through ePlan.
-Questions may be referred to the Permit Center at 301.883.5900 or e-mailed to email@example.com.
+Questions may be referred to the Permit Center at 301.883.5900.
+Inquiries regarding ePlan submissions may be e-mailed to firstname.lastname@example.org.

 Online Building Permit Application